kogakure/website-11ty-stefanimhoff.de/src/posts/2022/civil-war-truth-2-corporatism-technocracy.md

   - politics
 ---

+## Corporatism

 It’s nearly impossible to separate these days Politics and Economy from each other.
 Most Western countries are already captured by blunt corporatism.

-Corporatism is the economic policy component of fascism, essentially <q>economic totalitarianism as practiced by Mussolini and Hitler.</q> Mussolini was praised by many people, including Winston Churchill, who admired him <q>as late as 1940.</q>[^dilorenzo1994uv]
+Corporatism is the economic policy component of fascism, an ideology thought up by Giovanni Gentile.[^dsouza2017mo] It is <q>economic totalitarianism as practiced by Mussolini and Hitler.</q>[^dilorenzo1994uv] Mussolini was praised by many people, including Winston Churchill, who admired him <q>as late as 1940.</q>[^dilorenzo1994uv]

 > Everything within the state, nothing outside the state, nothing against the state. \
 > (Tutto nello Stato, niente al di fuori dello Stato, nulla contro lo Stato.)